Inochi2D/numem/README.md

 # Tracing leaks
 You can build numem with the `--debug=trace` flag to trace creation and destruction of types via stdout.

+# Using with no C runtime available
+This library is still a work in progress and some edge cases are not handled yet.
+You can pass `NoC` as a version parameter to let numem know to not rely on the C stdlib.

 # Note
 Some parts of the library will pretend GC'ed types are no-gc, as such you should be careful about mixing GCed code in.